curvenote/curvenote/README.md

 `curvenote` is an open source library and command line interface (CLI) to create share and publish technical documents.

-- Write papers and reports in Markdown and Jupyter ([docs](https://curvenote.com/docs/cli))
+- Write papers and reports in Markdown and Jupyter ([docs](https://curvenote.com/docs/publish/authoring-in-myst)
-- Create and share interactive websites ([docs](https://curvenote.com/docs/web))
+- Create and share interactive websites ([docs](https://curvenote.com/docs/publish/tutorial-deploy-local))
-- Export to Word, LaTeX, and PDF with any [template](https://github.com/curvenote/templates) ([docs](https://curvenote.com/docs/export))
+- Export to [Word](https://curvenote.com/docs/write/export-microsoft-word), [LaTeX](https://curvenote.com/docs/write/export-latex), and [PDF](https://curvenote.com/docs/write/export-pdf) with any [template](https://github.com/curvenote/templates)

 In addition to being completely local, `curvenote` can optionally sync content to <https://curvenote.com> to allow you to work with collaborators who enjoy WYSIWYG editing, commenting & real time collaboration for technical documents.

 ## Get Started

 Curvenote is available through Node and NPM.
-Unless you already have this on your system you will have to [install NodeJS](https://curvenote.com/docs/cli/installing-prerequisites).
-See [full install instructions](https://curvenote.com/docs/cli/installing) in the docs!
+Unless you already have this on your system you will have to [install NodeJS](https://curvenote.com/docs/publish/installing-prerequisites).
+See [full install instructions](https://curvenote.com/docs/publish/installing) in the docs!

 ```bash
 npm install -g curvenote